chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 <details>
   <summary>Click to expand</summary>

-- Some related concepts: rule-based probabilistic framework that
+- Some related concepts:
-  - `probabilistic threat assessment`, `rule-based decision making`
+  - `probabilistic threat assessment`, `rule-based probabilistic decision making`
 - Many ML-based works criticize rule-based approaches (_over-conservative_, _no generalization capability_ and _painful parameter tuning_).
   - True, the presented framework contains **many parameters whose tuning may be tedious**.
   - But this approach just works!
 At least they **go out of the simulator** and show some experiments on a **real car**.